 There are 194 miles of refuge roads and trails for public access to view wildlife, hike, bike, drive in your vehicles, photograph, and fish.
 The maintained lime rock roads are open to public driving.
 The grass roads behind the locked gates are open to hiking and biking.

-The refuge hosts 10 difference hunts; please consult the LSNWR Hunt Brochure.
+The refuge hosts 10 different hunts; please consult the "Refuge Hunt Brochure" and "How to Buy a LSNWR Quota Hunt Permit" in our Library.

 Refuge trails, boardwalks, fishing piers, overlooks, and kiosks provide family-friendly wildlife viewing areas.
 The refuge has few hills, so all trails have very little elevation-gain, offering easy walks without losing any of the nature-experience opportunities.
 Need help navigating?
 Print your own trail map or pick up one of the yellow trail description brochures when you arrive on the refuge.